Disaster Recovery & Business Continuity Planning

 For organisations in regulated industries, implementing a DRP & BCP may be a requirement for compliance with industry regulations.

-The Risks of Not Preparing for Emergency Situations
+The Risks of Not Planning for Emergency Situations

 Data Loss & Downtime